tianleimin/PepperTeleoperation/README.md

 rosrun kinect_pj kinect_pj

 # 2. Run the teleoperation command
+kinect_pj(copyAndPlay)V3 for record-replay, kinect_pj(liveSimu)v3 for live simulation (gesture-only) Rename the chosen file to kinect_pj and move to the kinect_pj/src folder.
-Rename these files into kinect_pj under the kinect_pj/src folder.
-Change the permission to executable by use chmod 777 filename
+Change the file permission to executable (chmod 777 filename)

 open multiple terminal to run the commands below: